 The Town Hall is a large, two story wooden structure located on Route 100 just south of the center of Town.
 Anecdotal records indicate that it was built in the early 1900's.
-The first floor contains a large meeting hall and a well-equipped kitchen that is used many times throughout the year for fundraising public suppers.
+The first floor contains a large meeting hall and an adequately-equipped kitchen that is used many times throughout the year for fundraising public suppers.
 In addition, it is used by the Quin-Town Senior Citizens Center, and for town meetings and other public meetings.
-The second floor is a non-denominational church and is used by the Hancock-Granville Community Church.
-As of summer 2013, the Town entered into an agreement with the Red Cross to designate the Town Hall as the Emergency Shelter.
+The second floor was formerly used as a non-denominational church, the Hancock-Granville Community Church, which has since closed its doors.
+The Town Hall is Hancock's designated Red Cross Emergency Shelter.
 Both floors of the building meet Vermont State requirements for handicap accessibility.
-It is an extremely important structure in Hancock and any needed structural repairs should be completed.
+It is an extremely important structure in Hancock.

-A larger, 134-foot by 105-foot, parking lot has recently been built behind the Town Hall to provide parking for events and church services.
+A larger, 134-foot by 105-foot, parking lot was built behind the Town Hall to provide parking for events and church services.
 The area in front of the hall is for handicapped parking only.

-D. The Village School Building
+D. The Hancock Historical Society